Transportation in Richmond, Virginia: Bus rapid transit

 Since 2018, Richmond, Virginia has been served by a bus rapid transit line along the Broad and Main Street corridors.
-The western terminus is in Willow Lawn, which is located in suburban Henrico County, while the eastern terminus ends in Rocketts Landing, in the eastern part of the city of Richmond.
+The western terminus is in Willow Lawn, which is located in suburban Henrico County, while the eastern terminus ends in Rockets Landing, in the eastern part of the city of Richmond.
 It is the third bus rapid transit line built in Virginia, and the first rapid transit system to serve the city in almost 60 years.

 Bus and paratransit systems

 Greater Richmond Transit Company (GRTC) is a publicly owned public service company providing public bus service within the Greater Richmond area.
 It receives principal funding from the Federal Transit Administration, Virginia Department of Rail and Public Transportation, and local municipalities.
 However, GRTC is managed, staffed, and operated by a private transit management company; GRTC Transit Services, Inc., the operating company, is a subsidiary of American Transportation Enterprises, and has managed GRTC since 1962.

 Public transportation in Greater Richmond is limited, with GRTC bus routes available only within the city limits and in bordering areas of Henrico and Chesterfield counties.
 Henrico service runs only on weekdays; service in Chesterfield is limited to two state-funded rush-hour express services only.
 Hanover County and parts of northern, eastern and western Henrico have no transit service.

 GRTC also provides express bus service to Petersburg, which connects to Petersburg Area Transit which serves the Tri-Cities area.

 GRTC's paratransit service in Richmond and Henrico County is provided by the CARE service, which is operated under contract by Laidlaw Transit, Inc. Other private companies offer wheelchair-accessible paratransit service to individuals and small groups.